Small business company directors

 - Responsibilities of shadow directors

-You should only agree to become a company director or secretary if you are willing, able and have enough time to put in the effort.
+You should only agree to become a company director or secretary if you are willing, able and committed to holding these important roles.

-You should not agree to be appointed as a director or secretary of a company on the promise that ‘you won’t have to do anything’ and ‘just sign here’.
+You should not agree to be appointed as a director or secretary of a company on behalf of others who promise that ‘you won’t have to do anything’ and ask that you ‘just sign here’.
 You could be exposing yourself to serious liabilities if you accept such a role.

 Find out more about how to become a company director.

-As a director, you are responsible for oversight of the affairs of the company.
+As a director, you are responsible for overseeing the affairs of the company.
 You must comply with your legal obligations as a director under the Corporations Act 2001.
 This is the case even if you appoint an agent to look after your company’s affairs.

-You must not use your position as a director of a company – or information obtained because you are or have been a director, officer, or employee of a company – to cause detriment to the company or to gain an advantage for yourself or someone else.
+You must not use your position, or information obtained because of your position, to cause detriment to the company or to gain an advantage for yourself or someone else.

-When you make a business decision as a company director, you must, amongst other things, ensure that you:
+When you make a business decision as a company director, you must, among other things, ensure that you:

 - make the decision in good faith and for a proper purpose